LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - Anticipate and welcome change by reacting to it when it happens
 - Think creating overly detailed plans in anticipation of change is futile
 - Find intrigue in the unexpected and am comfortable changing tactics as events unfold
-- Like to handle things as they come and don't mind if I end up in a different place than you set out
+- Like to handle things as they come and don't mind if I end up in a different place than was set out
-- Try to establish clear goals and objectives, but are less diligent in tracking progress against deadlines
+- Try to establish clear goals and objectives, but am less diligent in tracking progress against deadlines
 - Care about pushing through but may benefit from an external forcing mechanism to get me there
 - Prefer to think about about the big picture
 - Approach planning and thinking in an unstructured and sometimes messy way